gh-jsoares/Platinium/README.md

 Inside it provides the IPlugin interface and all libraries for you to create your own plugin.

 Want to share the screen with your friend(s)?
 No problem, just create a library that takes screenshots of the desktop and pack it in a package and it automatically sends it away!
-Want to make a simples Chat application?
+Want to make a simple Chat application?
 You can do that also!
 You just need to create the library and load it to the server.
 Platinium handles all the hard work.